biolink/biolink-model/docs/index.md

      * [CellularComponent](CellularComponent.md) - A location in or around a cell
      * [GrossAnatomicalStructure](GrossAnatomicalStructure.md)
      * [PathologicalAnatomicalStructure](PathologicalAnatomicalStructure.md) - An anatomical structure with the potential of have an abnormal or deleterious effect at the subcellular, cellular, multicellular, or organismal level.
-         * [PathologicalAnatomicalExposure](PathologicalAnatomicalExposure.md) - An abnormal anatomical structure, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. thrombosis leading to an ischemic disease outcome.
-         * [PathologicalAnatomicalOutcome](PathologicalAnatomicalOutcome.md) - An outcome resulting from an exposure event which is the manifestation of an abnormal anatomical structure.
  * [AnatomicalEntityToAnatomicalEntityAssociation](AnatomicalEntityToAnatomicalEntityAssociation.md)
      * [AnatomicalEntityToAnatomicalEntityOntogenicAssociation](AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md) - A relationship between two anatomical entities where the relationship is ontogenic, i.e. the two entities are related by development.
 A number of different relationship types can be used to specify the precise nature of the relationship.
      * [AnatomicalEntityToAnatomicalEntityPartOfAssociation](AnatomicalEntityToAnatomicalEntityPartOfAssociation.md) - A relationship between two anatomical entities where the relationship is mereological, i.e the two entities are related by parthood.
 This includes relationships between cellular components and cells, between cells and tissues, tissues and whole organisms